cloudnull/kenova/README.rst

   Usage: /usr/bin/kenova <EXPRESSION>

-  Base Functions :
+Admin Functions :
-      where     -- Tells you where the script is located
+    admin-set -- Used for setting a Key Ring Password used with a setup Endpoint. admin     -- Used to specify a Username and API Key
+                 |_ Select a region, which is spcified in "/Users/CloudNull/.adminapi"

-  Usage Functions :
+Rackspace Specific Functions :
-      new       -- Used to specify a Username and API Key lus       -- Used to access Legacy US Cloud Servers luk       -- Used to access Legacy UK Cloud Servers ous       -- Used to access Open Cloud US Cloud Servers, You have to specify a Region
+    new       -- Used to specify a Username and API Key lus       -- Used to access Legacy US Cloud Servers luk       -- Used to access Legacy UK Cloud Servers ous       -- Used to access Open Cloud US Cloud Servers,
+                 |_ You have to specify a Region
-                   Available Regions are : ord & dfw ouk       -- Used to access Open Cloud UK Cloud Servers clean     -- Removes all temp files for user interactions, This is also done automatically every 30 minutes
+                 |_ Available Regions are : ord & dfw

+    ouk       -- Used to access Open Cloud UK Cloud Servers clean     -- Removes all temp files for user interactions, This is also done automatically every 30 minutes

 Once you have authenticated with the user name and the API-Key for the account that you want to interact with, simply enter the country that you are authenticated against and the function that you would like to perform.